“A reader lives a thousand lives before he dies . . . The man who never reads lives only one.” – George R.R. Martin

 Here are my 3 best books of all time.

 Your taste for books changes as you grow.
 I am not talking about growing old chronologically, but as you grow to become more experienced in life.
 I certainly believe that you should not grow by following a set of rules laid by society.
-There is nothing wrong in doing that, but it is more exciting to grow by exploring the universe the way you want to.
+There is nothing wrong with doing that, but it is more exciting to grow by exploring the universe the way you want to.
 This may lead to more ups and downs, but it is more rewarding and fulfilling rather than following the known path.

-I was very impressed with the books by Ian Rand, John le Carré etc. during my younger days.
+I was very impressed with the books by Ian Rand, John le Carré, etc. during my younger days.
 Then, as I grew, I experienced many new facets of life, and that led to a change in my overall individuality.
 I was sure there is much more to our existence than what we are believed to be.
-And these changes were the results of a few books written by out of the box thinkers.
+And these changes were the results of a few books written by out-of-the-box thinkers.
 I am going to discuss these three books that changed my life forever.
 And who knows, maybe, it will bring change in your life too.
 That’s how I compiled my 3 best books of all time.

 Warning: Read these books with an open mind.
 Do not let your religious prejudices deter you from doing the brainstorming sessions with your rigid philosophical ideas.
 In fact, I am not a religious person, and I am a member of the Facebook group “Religion Free World”.
 Here we discuss new ideas about spirituality.
 Remember, These are my best books of all time.